maoo/datahelix/docs/UserGuide.md

 # Data Types

-DataHelix currently recognises four core data types: _string_, _datetime_, _integer_ and _decimal_.
+DataHelix currently recognises three core data types: _string_, _datetime_, _integer_ and _decimal_.
 It also recognises more complex data types which are extensions of these core types.
-At present, all such data types are extensions of the _string_ type.

 ## Integer/Decimal